 If there is a stroke-play play-off between two competitors and one of them is disqualified or concedes defeat, it is not necessary for the other to complete the play-off hole or holes to be declared the winner.

-If there is a play-off involving more than two competitors and not all of them complete the play-off hole or holes, the order in which the competitors are disqualified or decide to withdraw shall determine their positions in the play-off.
+If there is a play-off involving more than two competitors and not all of them complete the play-off hole or holes, the order in which the competitors are disqualified or decide to withdraw determines the result of the play-off.
+(Revised)

 Q.A and B, in a club match-play event in which the Committee had not prescribed how a halved match would be decided, finished their stipulated round all square.
 A suggested that the tie be decided by an 18-hole play-off.
 B reluctantly agreed.
 A won the play-off.
 B protested to the Committee.
 He argued that the match should have been settled by a hole-by-hole play-off, since that is the customary manner of deciding a tie in club events.
 What should the Committee do?

 A.Since the Committee did not prescribe the method of settling the tie, it was appropriate for the players to determine the method.
 Since the players agreed to an 18-hole play-off, the match should stand as played.

 Other Decisions related to Rule 33-6: See "Play-Off and Ties" in the Index.